-The OSS initially toyed with a concentrated liquid form of marijuana rather than the newly discovered LSD, according to journalist Gary Kamiya writing in the San Francisco Chronicle.
+According to journalist Gary Kamiya writing in the San Francisco Chronicle.
+The OSS initially toyed with a concentrated liquid form of marijuana rather than the newly discovered LSD.
 George White, an OSS captain and ex-federal narcotics agent, gave the first dose to a New York mobster in 1943.

 “Every (subject) but one — and he didn’t smoke — gave us more information than we had before,” one of White’s colleagues recalled.
 However, the results were ultimately deemed “inconclusive,” Kamiya wrote.

-As World War II ended and the Korean War intensified, the CIA and the Pentagon grew concerned over reports that foreign intelligence agencies had developed brainwashing methods of their own.
+As World War II ended and the Korean War intensified, the CIA and the Pentagon grew concerned over reports.
+According to reports, foreign intelligence agencies had developed brainwashing methods of their own.
 These rumors inspired the classic Cold War film The Manchurian Candidate.